Knotx/knotx/README.md

 ### Executing

-To run it execute the following command:
+To run it, execute the following command:

 ```
 java -jar knotx-core-XXX.jar -Dservice.configuration=<path to your service.yml> -Drepository.configuration=<path to your repository.yml>
 ```

 This will run the server with production settings.
-For more information see the configuration section.
+For more information see the [Configuration](#configuration-1) section.

 ### Configuration

-Core module contains Knot.x verticle without any sample data.
+The *core* module contains a Knot.x verticle without any sample data.
 Here's how its configuration files look:

 **service.yml**
 ```yaml